ziyaoh/allennlp/tutorials/how_to/bidaf.md

 Our bidaf configuration is defined in [training_config/bidaf.json](https://github.com/ziyaoh/allennlp/blob/master/training_config/bidaf.json).
-You can peek at it now if you want; we'll go through it in detail in the next tutorial.
 Right at this instant you might care about the `trainer` section, which specifies how we want to train our model:

 ```js